stevenpetryk/cheesecloth/README.md

 ```

 Now we're talkin'.
 While there's no hard dependency, CheeseCloth works _really_ well when paired
 with Virtus.
-This pattern keeps our controller beautifully concise:
+Here's our controller, by the way:

 ```rb
 class EventsController < ApplicationController